Vesicoureteral Reflux (VUR) in Children

 - Symptoms can include urinary tract infections and trouble with urination.

-- Your child's healthcare provider may assign a grade from 1 to 5 to indicate the degree of reflux.
+- Your child's healthcare provider may assign a grade from 1 to 5 to show the degree of reflux.
 The higher the grade, the more severe the reflux.

 - A child who has VUR is at risk for repeat kidney infections.
 Over time, this can cause damage and scarring to the kidneys.